 On this page

+Do you offer security services?
 In the Netherlands, private security officers must wear a uniform.
 The uniform must meet the requirements set by the Minister of Justice and Security.
-It must have the prescribed emblem (V-sign).
-Distinguishing marks and dark blue uniforms may not resemble police marks and uniforms.
+These include:

 Obtaining approval for your uniform